Montavilla, Portland, Oregon: Glisan Street

-While Glisan Street is more vehicle-oriented than Stark Street, the area west of 82nd Avenue has a number of pedestrian-friendly small business, including a number of eateries, that serve residents and visitors.
-In 2020, the Rocket Empire Machine food hall (similar to the Ocean and the Zipper, both in Kerns) opened on Glisan near 70th.
-Longtime eateries include East Glisan Pizza Lounge, Bui's Natural Tofu, The House of Bahn Mi, Hanoi Kitchen, Chicken Little Fried Chicken, Fressen Artisan Bakery and Cafe, Blank Slate, Mudd Works Roastery, Citrine Bloom, Mother Lovin Coffee, DB Deserts, a Black family owned business and catering company, White Pepper (they only cater) and Montavilla Saloon.
-The street also hosts dispensaries, medical offices, gift stores, salons, auto shops, and religious institutions.
+While Glisan Street is more vehicle-oriented than Stark Street, the area west of 82nd Avenue has a number of pedestrian-friendly small business, including a number of eateries.
+The street also contains dispensaries, medical offices, gift stores, salons, auto shops, and religious institutions.

 Transportation

 Three roads bounding Montavilla—Division, I-84, and I-205—are major transportation arteries, giving the neighborhood easy automobile access to the city center and outlying areas.
 Within Montavilla, Glisan, Burnside, and Stark Streets run east–west and 82nd Avenue runs north–south; all are major transportation streets served by TriMet bus lines.
 The Max serves one stop in Montavilla, at 82nd Avenue, and another at the Gateway Transit Center, just outside the boundary.
 The neighborhood is the future home to the Seventies Neighborhood Greenway, which will address a gap in north-south bicycle and pedestrian facilities near NE 82nd Avenue.
 Current greenways run north–south approximately on 86th Avenue and east–west along Mill Street.